Qajar Iran: World War I and related events

+Battle of Robat Karim

+In late 1915, due to pro-CP actions by Iranian gendarmerie (encouraged by Ahmad Shah Qajar and the Majlis), Russian forces in northwest Iran marched toward Tehran.
+Russian occupation of Tehran would mean complete Russian control of Iran.

+Local irregular forces under Heydar Latifiyan blocked the Russian advance at Robat Karim.

+The Russian force won the Battle of Robat Karim on 27 December, and Heydar Latifiyan was killed, but the Russian advance was delayed, long enough for the Majlis to dissolve and the Shah and his court to escape to Qom.
+This preserved the independence of Iran.

 Fall of the dynasty

 Ahmad Shah Qajar was born 21 January 1898 in Tabriz, and succeeded to the throne at age 11.
 However, the occupation of Persia during World War I by Russian, British, and Ottoman troops was a blow from which Ahmad Shah never effectively recovered.

 In February 1921, Reza Khan, commander of the Persian Cossack Brigade, staged a coup d'état, becoming the effective ruler of Iran.
 In 1923, Ahmad Shah went into exile in Europe.
 Reza Khan induced the Majles to depose Ahmad Shah in October 1925 and to exclude the Qajar dynasty permanently.
 Reza Khan was subsequently proclaimed monarch as Reza Shah Pahlavi, reigning from 1925 to 1941.

 Ahmad Shah died on February 21, 1930, in Neuilly-sur-Seine, France.

 Government and administration

 Iran was divided into five large provinces and a large number of smaller ones at the beginning of Fath Ali Shah's reign, about 20 provinces in 1847, 39 in 1886, but 18 in 1906.
 In 1868, most province governors were Qajar princes.